rachelmonque/-Reconocimiento-facial-/README.md

             print("error")
           inquiries= input("\nenter a letter of the query to be made (Type 't' to exit): ")

-   Finalmente tenemos la funcion multiproceso, lo que hace es optimizar un proceso a realizar
+   Finalmente tenemos la función multiproceso, lo que hace es optimizar un proceso a realizar

    Función Multiproceso